Light-HD/jetsonmitrccar/src/bear_car_launch/README.md

 This package collects various system relevant launch files for both platform 6WD and 4WD.

+## hardware
+- Launches files for all sensors on the real car

+## transforms
+- Switches the static_transform publishers based on whether the setup is simulation or real car

 ## cartographer_slam launch
 - Loads "cfg/cartographer_slam/bear_car.lua" configuaration file
 - Launches cartographer_node
 - Launches image_pipeline to process camera depth input to PointCloud2

-## hardware
-- Launches files for all sensors on the real car

 ## hector_slam
 - Loads the "hector_configuaration" file as an input for hector_slam